BoxOnBot/bob_base/README.md

 # Bob_base

-## Workspace and dockerfiles for easy deployment and development of bob's base code.
+## Dockerfiles for easy deployment of bob's base functionalities.

 This repository contains the relevant dockerfiles and scripts for the deployment of Bob's base functionalities.